-The continued growth of the Company's business depends substantially on the condition of the wireless communications and broadcast industries.
-The Company believes that the demand for communications sites will continue to grow and expects that, due to increased competition, wireless carriers will continue to seek operating and capital efficiencies by (1) outsourcing certain network services and the build-out and operation of new and existing infrastructure and (2) co-locating antennas and transmission equipment on multiple tenant towers.
-In addition, wireless carriers are beginning to seek to sell their wireless communications infrastructure to, or establish joint ventures with, experienced infrastructure providers, such as the Company, that have the ability to manage networks.
+The continued growth of our business depends substantially on the condition of the wireless communications and broadcast industries.
+We believe that the demand for communications sites will continue to grow and expect that, due to increased competition, wireless carriers will continue to seek operating and capital efficiencies by (1) outsourcing certain network services and the build-out and operation of new and existing infrastructure and (2) co-locating antennas and transmission equipment on multiple tenant towers.
+In addition, wireless carriers are beginning to seek to sell their wireless communications infrastructure to, or establish joint ventures with, experienced infrastructure providers, such as us, that have the ability to manage networks.

-Further, the Company believes that wireless carriers and broadcasters will continue to seek to outsource the operation of their towers and, eventually, their transmission networks, including the transmission of their signals.
-Management believes that the Company's ability to manage towers and transmission networks and its proven track record of providing end-to-end services to the wireless communications and broadcasting industries position it to capture such business.
+Further, we believe that wireless carriers and broadcasters will continue to seek to outsource the operation of their towers and, eventually, their transmission networks, including the transmission of their signals.
+Management believes that our ability to manage towers and transmission networks and our proven track record of providing end-to-end services to the wireless communications and broadcasting industries position it to capture such business.

-The willingness of wireless carriers to utilize the Company's infrastructure and related services is affected by numerous factors, including consumer demand for wireless services, interest rates, cost of capital, availability of capital to wireless carriers, tax policies, willingness to colocate equipment, local restrictions on the proliferation of towers, cost of building towers and technological changes affecting the number of communications sites needed to provide wireless communications services to a given geographic area.
-The Company's revenues that are derived from the provision of transmission services to the broadcasting industry will be affected by the timing of the roll-out of digital terrestrial television broadcasts in both the United Kingdom and the United States, as well as in other countries around the world, consumer demand for digital terrestrial broadcasting, interest rates, cost of capital, zoning restrictions on tall towers and the cost of building towers.
+The willingness of wireless carriers to utilize our infrastructure and related services is affected by numerous factors, including consumer demand for wireless services, interest rates, cost of capital, availability of capital to wireless carriers, tax policies, willingness to co-locate equipment, local restrictions on the proliferation of towers, cost of building towers and technological changes affecting the number of communications sites needed to provide wireless communications services to a given geographic area.
+Our revenues that are derived from the provision of transmission services to the broadcasting industry will be affected by the timing of the roll-out of digital terrestrial television broadcasts in both the United Kingdom and the United States, as well as in other countries around the world, consumer demand for digital terrestrial broadcasting, interest rates, cost of capital, zoning restrictions on tall towers and the cost of building towers.

-As an important part of its business strategy, the Company will seek (1) to take advantage of the operating leverage of its site rental business by increasing the antenna space leased on its owned or managed communications sites, (2) to leverage its in-house technical and operational expertise, (3) to expand its tower footprints by partnering with wireless carriers to assume ownership of their existing towers and by pursuing build-to-suit opportunities and (4) to acquire existing transmission networks globally as opportunities arise.
+As an important part of our business strategy, we will seek (1) to take advantage of the operating leverage of our site rental business by increasing the antenna space leased on our owned or managed communications sites, (2) to leverage our in-house technical and operational expertise,

+(3) to expand our tower footprints by partnering with wireless carriers to assume ownership of their existing towers and by pursuing build-to-suit opportunities and (4) to acquire existing transmission networks globally as opportunities arise.